alexgibson/alxgbsn.co.uk/_posts/2016-04-15-my-third-year-working-at-mozilla.md

 we now run as part of our new automated [deployment pipeline](http://bedrock.readthedocs.org/en/latest/pipeline.html).

 - Continuing my [prior work](https://alxgbsn.co.uk/2015/04/18/my-second-year-working-at-mozilla/) on
-Firefox user on-boarding, I got help build the interactive tour that demonstrates how Tracking Protection works in the new Firefox [Private Browsing](https://www.mozilla.org/firefox/private-browsing/) mode.
+Firefox user on-boarding, I got to help build the interactive tour that demonstrates how Tracking Protection works in the new Firefox [Private Browsing](https://www.mozilla.org/firefox/private-browsing/) mode.
 This is a feature I’m very proud that Mozilla decided to ship, so I'm really happy I got help introduce it to a lot of people.